 Students benefit from:

-- • Piano Area Performance Class: Weekly performances for members of the piano faculty and other piano students
+- • Weekly performances for members of the piano faculty and other piano students

-- • TMU Piano Kids: Assessed teaching opportunities through the TMU Pedagogy Program with mentorship from faculty members
+- • Assessed teaching opportunities through the TMU Pedagogy Program with mentorship from faculty members

-- • Competitions: MTNA, CAPMT, and other competitions in both solo and concerto categories that held throughout Southern California
+- • MTNA, CAPMT, and other competitions in both solo and concerto categories held throughout Southern California

-- • Masterclasses: Attend and participate in masterclasses with guest clinicians held both at TMU and other institutions
+- • Masterclasses with guest clinicians held both at TMU and other institutions

-Alumni may pursue graduate work in piano performance, collaborative piano, and conducting as well as Masters of Business Administration degrees.
-Alumni work as collaborative pianists, assistant conductors, and staff accompanists in educational and professional music organizations around the country.
+Our students are prepared to pursue graduate work in areas such as piano performance, collaborative piano, and conducting.
+We have graduates from this program working as collaborative pianists, assistant conductors, and staff accompanists in educational and professional music organizations around the country.
 Additionally, TMU pianists hold church positions as both pianists and music directors throughout the world.
 Many also own their own independent piano studios or teach in local music schools around the country and have award-winning students.

 Students also benefit from an acoustically mastered recital hall that is flexible for rehearsals, concerts, and recording sessions, in addition to 15 Wenger sound-proof practice rooms, including some V-rooms with built-in emulation of larger environments.
 Students have access to 33 pianos, two organs, and two harpsichords.
 The Master’s University music facilities include the most recent music notation and sequencing software programs.
 The state-of-the-art recording facility is integrated into the recital hall.
 This all-digital room is anchored by a 32-fader ICON D-Control work surface and features an industry-standard Avid Pro Tools HDX2 system with a variety of plugins and outboard processing.
 The studio is used for classes as well as school ensemble projects, allowing audio technology students to put their knowledge to the test in a real-world studio recording context.